 This Memorial Day, pray for peace, honor the Fallen, and encourage their families.
 Remember, Memorial Day should be every day.

-U.S. Army veteran and retired Colonel David Dodd served more than 27 years in the military, including two deployments to Iraq and one deployment to Afghanistan.
+About the Author U.S. Army veteran and retired Colonel David Dodd served more than 27 years in the military, including two deployments to Iraq and one deployment to Afghanistan.
 He is a man of deep faith, a husband and father.
 After his retirement, Dodd founded Point 27—Strength for the Fight, a nonprofit, which honors members of the military, Veterans, Gold Star Family Members, first responders and the families of fallen responders with Shields of Strength scripture-engraved keepsakes.